MLS to meet Mexican league counterparts in All-Star Game

-LOS ANGELES (AP) — Major League Soccer’s All-Stars will meet their top Mexican league counterparts in Los Angeles on Aug.
-25 in a game that was originally scheduled to take place last year but was postponed due to the coronavirus pandemic.
+MLS Commissioner Don Garber said planning for the game did not intensify until the past month after both leagues were able to make sure the top players could participate, along with ensuring the game could be played in a full stadium.
+California stadiums and arenas are cleared to go to full capacity beginning Tuesday.

+“There is a rivalry that exists between the United States and Mexico as it relates to soccer.
+The game the other night in Denver (the CONCACAF Nations League final) just adds to this rivalry,” Garber said.

-The game against Liga MX players at Banc of California Stadium, home of Los Angeles FC of the MLS, represents a departure from the format for the past 15 All-Star games that had the best players in MLS facing European clubs.
+The upcoming game represents a departure from the format for the past 15 MLS All-Star games that had the best players in the league facing European clubs.
 Los Angeles is a fitting location for the game — not only does it have one of the largest Latino populations in the world but it is a battleground for both leagues.

-MLS Commissioner Don Garber and Liga MX Executive President Mikel Arriola were in LA on Wednesday to announce the game, which was originally scheduled to take place last July 29 and coincide with MLS’s 25th season until the pandemic curtailed those plans.
+Garber noted the cooperation between both leagues is vital when it comes to improving the stature of CONCACAF on the world stage.

+“To have our region become more important and influential in the football world, the two big leagues need to collaborate together,” he said.
+“The connection between our leagues and countries goes back to the start of MLS.
+For many years, we have been looking at ways to bring our leagues together to grow our fan bases and learn from each other.”

 The match will be broadcast in the U.S. on Fox Sports 1 and Univision and on ESPN throughout Mexico and Latin America.